-With all the fun plans and activities on their mind, it’s no secret that guests are not concerned about shutting the lights off when they leave a room or turning up the A/C before they head out for the day.
-Haven’t we all stayed in hotels where we’ve left lights on after we’ve left for the day or kept the A/C pumping at the lowest possible setting?
+With all the fun plans and activities on their mind, it’s no secret that guests are not concerned about shutting the lights off when they leave a room.
+And they’re not thinking about whether they should turn up the A/C before they head out for the day.
+Haven’t we all stayed in hotels where we’ve left lights on after we’ve departed for the day, or kept the A/C pumping at the lowest possible setting?
 I know I’ve been guilty of doing this in the past.

 It’s not that guests have ill intentions, it’s just not something on their mind while they’re in vacation mode.
 There have been multiple occasions where I’ve returned home after a guest checked out and found the heat blasting even though it wasn’t cold outside.
 After seeing a 30% increase in my utility bills, I decided to purchase a WiFi programmable thermostat.

 - Reduces unnecessary energy consumption, resulting in lower heating/cooling bills.

 - Adjusts temperature remotely so you can turn on the heating/cooling shortly before a guest arrives.